X

 View now View at Automattic

 If you're using a content management system (CMS) to manage your website, there's a very good chance you're using WordPress.
-According to W3Techs, 62.8% of all websites using content management are using WordPress, and 43.2% of all websites on the planet run WordPress.
+According to W3Techs, around 63% of all websites using content management use WordPress, and 43% of all websites on the planet run WordPress.

-Nearly every hosting provider offers WordPress as an option.
-All it takes is a relatively modern tech stack and a quick install, so there's very little barrier of entry for a hosting provider to provide WordPress support.
-But just because so many hosting providers offer WordPress support, that doesn't mean they're the best at it.
-There is, however, a class of hosting providers that specializes in WordPress, and those are the providers we're covering in this article.
+Nearly every web hosting provider offers WordPress as an option.
+All it takes is a relatively modern tech stack and a quick install, so there's a low barrier of entry for a hosting provider to offer WordPress support.
+But just because so many hosting providers offer WordPress support doesn't mean they're all created equal.

 What is the best WordPress hosting provider right now?